Stafford Hospital consultation ends

 The administrators will now collate responses from the consultation, including feedback from well-attended public meetings.

 They are expected to submit their recommendations to Monitor before the end of the month.

-Health Secretary Jeremy Hunt is due to decide whether to adopt them by the end of the year.'Not financially viable'
+Health Secretary Jeremy Hunt is due to decide whether to adopt them by the end of the year.